College is a rewarding undertaking, however, figuring out how to pay for it can be a formidable task.

-Private Loans- Private loans are offered by private banks, financial institutions, credit unions, etc.
+Private loans are offered by private banks, financial institutions, credit unions, etc.

 Demerits - Higher interest rates; Extra Fees for loan processing.

 Willing to work part-time to pay for your educational expenses?

 The federal government offers work-study aid option, where you can work part-time.
 It is need-based financial aid.
 Undergraduate and graduate students who wish to pay for their educational expenses, and are financially backward can apply in federal work-study programs.
 You can also work on campus under the work-study aid program.

 Who offers it?
 The Federal Government.

-Repayment - No repayment.
+Benefit - No repayment.

 If you are an undergraduate or graduate working for an organization willing to sponsor your education while you work, this is widely known as employer-sponsored tuition.

 In some cases, the employer mentions what kind, of course, the employer wishes to fund for.
 Students are eligible only if they maintain a certain GPA.
 The amount of reimbursement for the tuition fee depends on the employer, some employers pay for the total cost of the tuition fee and some wish to pay for partial costs.

-Repayment - No Repayment required.
+Benefit - No Repayment required.

 Who Offers It?
 The Employer